zpaulson001/tyny/README.md

 - ✅ Basic FastAPI server setup
 - ✅ WebSocket endpoint
 - ✅ Real-time audio streaming from browser to server in 100ms chunks (save chunks as WAV files on WebSocket disconnect)
-- 🚧 Whisper model transcription
+- ✅ Whisper model transcription
+- 🚧 Build out frontend playground for testing and demonstration
 - 📝 Translation service integration
+- 📝 Build script to stream audio files to the server for testing and evaluation
 - 📝 Proper frontend app

 Legend: